-It seems that noise, even without binaural beats, is good for your brain.
-A recent study showed that adults over age sixty could listen to pink noise synced to 1Hz brain waves deepens sleep and boosts memory.
-These same low-frequency Delta patterns appear in all of my sleep music.
+A recent study showed that adults could listen to pink noise synced to 1Hz brain waves deepens sleep and boosts memory.
+These same low-frequency Delta patterns appear in all of my sleep music and the recording Deltasurf Surf Series employs the technique outlined in this research.

 Gentle sound stimulation—such as the rush of a waterfall—synchronized to the rhythm of brain waves significantly enhanced deep sleep in older adults and improved their ability to recall words, reports a new Northwestern Medicine study.